HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $opt
-   - Type: ?
+   - Type: string
-   - Description: Specifies the operation type, 'ADDVRS' ?
+   - Description: Specifies the operation type

 - Parameter: $cid
    - Type: int
-   - Description: Course ID.
+   - Description: Course ID used to identify which course is being used

 - Parameter: $coursecode
    - Type: varchar